LSUDOKO/TrustLens.AI/NETLIFY_TROUBLESHOOTING.md

 # 🔧 Netlify Deployment Troubleshooting

+## Issues: Build Errors on Netlify

-## Issue: `crypto.hash is not a function` Build Error
+### Issue 1: `crypto.hash is not a function`
 This error occurs due to Node.js version compatibility issues with Vite 7.x.

+### Issue 2: `npm ci` package-lock sync errors
+This happens when dependencies are added but package-lock.json isn't updated.

+### Issue 3: Engine compatibility warnings
+React Router 7 and Vite 7 require Node.js 20+.

 Here are the solutions:

 ### ✅ Solution 1: Updated Configuration (Applied)

 I've updated your configuration with these fixes:

-1. **Node.js Version**: Changed to Node 18 for better stability
+1. **Node.js Version**: Changed to Node 20 for compatibility with Vite 7 and React Router 7
 2. **Vite Config**: Updated build target and minifier
 3. **Package.json**: Added terser dependency
-4. **Build Command**: Added `--legacy-peer-deps` flag
+4. **Build Command**: Uses `npm install` instead of `npm ci` to handle lock file sync
+5. **Package Lock**: Removed outdated package-lock.json to force regeneration

 ### 🚀 Quick Fix Commands